KyleYoung-ymj/kyleyoung-ymj.github.io/_pages/about.md

 During the spring of 2025, I was visiting the [Institute for Theoretical Computer Science](https://itcs.sufe.edu.cn/main.htm), [Shanghai University of Finance and Economics](https://english.sufe.edu.cn/), working under the supervision of [Prof. Tsz Chiu Kwok](https://itcs.sufe.edu.cn/54/20/c10495a152608/page.htm).

-I am broadly interested in theoretical computer science, with a current focus on **spectral graph algorithms** and **sublinear graph algorithms**.
+I am broadly interested in theoretical computer science, with a focus on **sublinear graph algorithms** and **spectral graph theory**.
-My published works concentrate on efficient approximation of **PageRank** and **Personalized PageRank** values, which are celebrated node centrality and proximity measures on graphs.
+My current work centers on efficient algorithms for estimating (Personalized) PageRank and their connections to solving linear systems and local graph clustering.
-I am expanding my research to the [Laplacian Paradigm](https://link.springer.com/chapter/10.1007/978-3-642-13562-0_2) [(2.0)](https://sachdevasushant.github.io/laplacian2.0/), property testing, streaming algorithms, and approximate counting & sampling.
+I am also expanding my research to the [Laplacian Paradigm](https://link.springer.com/chapter/10.1007/978-3-642-13562-0_2) [(2.0)](https://sachdevasushant.github.io/laplacian2.0/), streaming algorithms, and property testing.
 My [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is 3.